Split payments (subaccounts)

 If you need more details about splitting payments, this article goes through several possible scenarios when splitting payments across subaccounts.

 To learn more about managing subaccounts with our API, check out the API reference.
-If you get lost, feel free to ask a question on our developer forums.
+If you get lost, feel free to ask a question on our support page.

 Loading...